 OC3.2 OBJECTIVE

-OC3.2.1 The objective of OC3 is for The Company to produce a monthly report of incidents and frequency data.
-The report and data are important to industry and the Grid Code Review Panel as they help monitor the effectiveness of the technical requirements in the Grid Code and Distribution Code.
+OC3.2.1 The objective of OC3 is for The Company to produce regular reports of incidents and frequency data.
+The reports and data are important to industry and the Grid Code Review Panel as they help monitor the effectiveness of the technical requirements in the Grid Code and Distribution Code.

 OC3.3 SCOPE